Can’t Resist Seven Layer Dip2014-07-25

-2. Cook the hamburger and taco seasoning according to the package instructions.
+2. Cook the hamburger and taco seasoning and add 1/3 cup water to help dissolve the seasoning into the meat.
 Remember to chill the beans and beef.

 Follow my directions for homemade guacamole.
 Sure you can go to the store and buy ready made guacamole but if you make your own by following my instructions, your homemade guacamole will make the dish.
 Store bought can’t touch it.

 If you are using tomato instead of salsa for a layer, chop it up now so it will be ready when it’s time to put it all together.

 Grate the cheese and set aside.